SolType: Refinement Types for Arithmetic Overflow in Solidity: Language

 simultaneously stores the result of evaluating expressions $e_1, \ldots, e_n$ into state variables $x_1, \ldots, x_n$.
 Note that Solidity does not contain such fetch and commit constructs; however, we include them in \minisol to allow temporary violations of contract invariants inside procedures.
 Such mechanisms have also been used in prior work \cite{liquidtype10,alias-types} for similar reasons.

 Expressions in \minisol consist of variables, unsigned integer and boolean constants, binary operations, and data structure operations.
 Data structures include maps and structs, and we use the same notation for accessing/updating structs and maps.
 In particular, $e_1[e_2]$ yields the value stored at key (resp. field) $e_1$ of map (resp. struct) $e_2$.
 Similarly, $e_1[e_2 \triangleleft e_3]$ denotes the new map (resp. struct) obtained by writing value $e_3$ at key (resp. field) $e_2$ of $e_1$.
-We may prefix the key with a dot when accessing a struct field (e.g. $e_1[.x]$) to emphasize that the accessed data structure is a struct.
+For structs, we use a special type of expression called a \emph{field selector} to indicate struct access (e.g. $e_1[.x]$).